juhanikataja/blogtest/_posts/core-concepts.md

 A central Kubernetes' concept known as *reconciliation* loop manifests replication controllers.
 Reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.

 Using such a terminology, replication controllers are objects that describe *desired state* of the cluster.
 Another such an object is the service object encountered earlier.
 There is an another reconciliation loop that compares the endpoints of the service the actual pods that are *ready* and adjusts accordingly.
 As a result, the endpoints of the service always point to pods that are ready and only those pods whose labels contain all the fields in the selector of the service object.
 In fact, everytime one sees `spec.` in a YAML representation of an object, that is a specification for a reconciliation loop.
-The loop for pods just happens to be tied to so called *kubelet* daemon that runs on the kubernetes node.
-(TODO: mikä on kubernetes node?)
+The loop for pods just happens to be tied to the worker nodes of Kubernetes.

 ## Conclusion